sgoel97/blog/content/blog/full-stack/index.md

 3. Reading from the Database

-Finally, we need to actually display the posts in our database to the users on the frontend.
+Finally, we need to display the posts in our database to the users on the frontend.
 We would want to pull all the Post instances up (this should subsequently include references to all the relevant Comment objects) and send them to the frontend in a nice, usable format.

 4. [Optional] Editing

 If you're feeling ambitious, we can add some PUT endpoints for editing posts and comments.
-This would also require some changes to the frontend, such as adding a functional edit button that would allow users to edit their post and resubmit it to the backend for processing and updating what already existed in the database.
+This would also require some changes to the frontend, such as adding a functional edit button that would allow users to edit their posts and resubmit them to the backend for processing and updating what already existed in the database.

 Once you've coded these up using Express and Node.js, make sure to test your endpoints using Postman.
 Try different edge cases and adjust your API to avoid actions or inputs that might break your backend.